va loan network white logo

 Jonesboro Urban Renewal & Housing Authority – HUD-VASH

-• Supports homeless veterans transitioning to stable housing, aiming for eventual homeownership.
+• Supports homeless Veterans transitioning to stable housing, aiming for eventual homeownership.

 • Provides case management and links to VA loans and grants.